lwagner94/wasmut/README.md

 ```

-By default, `wasmut` will print the results to the console.
+By default, `wasmut` will print the results to the console - as shown above.
 If you add the `--report html` option, `wasmut` will
 create a HTML report in the `wasmut-report` folder.